getgud-io/getgud-docs/1-Integrations/Unity/unity-integration.md

 ### 11. Test the Integration
 1. Observe the `logs.txt` to ensure that the client and server are communicating correctly.
 2. Verify that actions are being sent to Getgud.io's cloud using the dashboard.
+[This tutorial](https://github.com/getgud-io/getgud-docs/blob/main/2-Platform/get-started-with-dashboard.md) can help you get started with Getgud.io Dashboard.

 ## Conclusion